 To choose the best logo shape for your company, you must think about your company and the message you want to convey.
 To do that, you should look at three basic considerations.

 The first consideration is your industry.
-Companies that are in service-oriented industries such as charity, child care, and education may choose circles because they convey warmth and inclusion.
-The shape underscores a company’s commitment to service and what shapes say to your customers.
+For instance, companies that are in service-oriented industries such as charity, child care, and education may choose circles because they convey warmth and inclusion.
+Furthermore, the shape underscores a company’s commitment to service and what shapes say to your customers.